strangelove-ventures/horcrux/docs/migrating.md

 ### 3. Generate cosigner communication encryption keys

-Horcrux uses secp256k1 keys to encrypt (ECIES) and sign (ECDSA) cosigner-to-cosigner p2p communication.
+Horcrux uses secp256k1 keys to encrypt (RSA) and sign (ECDSA) cosigner-to-cosigner p2p communication.
 This is done by encrypting the payloads that are sent over GRPC between cosigners.
 Open your shell to a working directory and generate the ECIES keys that will be used on each cosigner using the `horcrux` CLI on your local machine.

 ```bash
 $ horcrux create-rsa-shards --shards 3